speckits/spectest/README.md

 ## How SpecTest Compares

 ### vs. OpenSpec
-SpecTest is a specialized fork of OpenSpec, optimized for automation test development.
+SpecTest is a specialized fork of OpenSpec, optimized for automation testing.
 While OpenSpec excels at general software development, SpecTest adds:
 - **Test-specific workflows**: Planning, generation, healing, and coverage analysis
 - **Playwright optimization**: Built-in best practices and patterns for Playwright tests
-- **Test-focused instructions**: AI assistants receive specialized guidance for test development
+- **Test-focused instructions**: AI assistants receive specialized guidance for automation testing

-**Choose SpecTest for test development, OpenSpec for general development.**
+**Choose SpecTest for automation testing, OpenSpec for general development.**

 ### vs. spec-kit
 SpecTest's two-folder model (`spectest/specs/` for the current test coverage, `spectest/changes/` for proposed test updates) keeps test state and diffs separate.
 This scales when you modify existing test suites or touch multiple test specs. spec-kit is strong for greenfield/0→1 but provides less structure for cross-spec updates and evolving test suites.